89luca89/distrobox/docs/usage/distrobox-enter.md

 	--version/-V:		show version

 This is used to enter the distrobox itself.
 Personally, I just create multiple profiles in my `gnome-terminal` to have multiple distros accessible.

+The `--additional-flags` or `-a` is useful to modify default command when executing in the container.
+For example:

+	distrobox enter -n dev-arch --additional-flags "--env my_var=test" -- printenv &| grep my_var
+	my_var=test

+This is possible also using normal env variables:

+	my_var=test distrobox enter -n dev-arch --additional-flags -- printenv &| grep my_var
+	my_var=test